kerol/mac-setup/iTerm/README.md

 - Set hotkey to open and close the terminal to `command + option + i`
 - Go to profiles -> Default -> Terminal -> Check silence bell
 - Download the [Solarized dark iterm colors](https://github.com/altercation/solarized/tree/master/iterm2-colors-solarized) from here.
 And then set these to your default profile colors.
-- Change the cursor text and cursor color to yellow make it more visible
+- Change the cursor text and cursor color to yellow and pink make it more visible
-- Change the font to 14pt Source Code Pro Lite.
+- Change the font to 14pt Source Code Pro Regular.
 Source Code Pro can be downloaded from [here](https://github.com/adobe-fonts/source-code-pro/releases/latest).
 - If you're using BASH instead of ZSH you could add `export CLICOLOR=1` line to your `~/.bash_profile` file for nice coloring of listings.